gustavogsilva/smart-brain-api/README.md

 2. Run `npm install`
 3. Run `npm start`
 4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.
+5. Go to the [Front-End folder](https://github.com/gustavogsilva/smart-brain) and follow the instructions.

 You can grab Clarifai API key [here](https://www.clarifai.com/)

 ** Make sure you use postgreSQL instead of mySQL for this code base.